aksommerville/ra3/README.md

 - - [x] Comprater
 - - [ ] Bring in TTAQ, and look for other of my games.
 - - [ ] Review all native games.
 I know we have Bonnie's Bakery here, and pretty sure that won't fly on ARM.
+- - - fwiw BB doesn't launch here either, is something broken?
 - - [ ] Review ROMs.
 Eliminate duplicates, faulty, and obscene.
 Populate metadata for everything we keep.
 - - - Games initially with rating==0 (in pages): gameboy=81 snes=27 nes=20 atari2600=44 atari5200=8 atari7800=6 c64=186 genesis=114 n64=11 scv=3
 - - - That's about 6000 games.
 But we're probably not going to support 5200, c64, n64, or genesis, and scv remains highly questionable.
 - - - gameboy+snes+nes+atari2600: 2064 games.
 Still a ton.
+- - - 2023-11-26: 1676 remaining
 - - [x] Genre underused: Flyswatter, Trivia, Strategy.
-- [ ] Would it be crazy to bake the menu into the backend app?
+- [x] Would it be crazy to bake the menu into the backend app?
 It's not urgent but think this over some time.
+- - On balance I think no. Too much risk of like memory leaks in the front end.
+But the idea is not crazy.
 - [ ] Prepare the Pi.
 - - [ ] Ensure keyboards behave sanely.
 - - [ ] Ensure Fast Forward and Screencap are *not* mapped on mom and dad's machine.